Hey, Florida Homeowners!

 The My Safe Florida Home Program was re-enacted during the most recent Special Session of the Florida Legislature.
 The program consists of two primary components:

-1. Wind Mitigation Home Inspections (DFS anticipates between 140,000 and 145,000 initial home inspections.)
+1. Wind Mitigation Home Inspections.
 All owners of site-built, single-family, residential homes or townhouses are eligible to make application for a wind mitigation home inspection.
 This inspection will identify those elements of your home’s construction which could be improved to mitigate your home against future wind damages.
 All inspections will be provided to eligible homeowners free of charge by the State.
 Applications will be reviewed and approved in the order in which they are received until current funding is exhausted.

 Who is eligible to receive a hurricane mitigation inspection?